frankenperez/master-frontend/lab-01-layout/README.md

 ## Exercise 02 - Themes

-Project to generate two sample themes using Sass variables and the Sass 7-1 architecture pattern.
+Project to use two sample themes with Sass variables and functions and the Sass 7-1 architecture pattern.

 Run `npm run start:02`